SWE-bench-c/SWE-bench-c/README.md

 # Set up

-`Python` and `docker` are required to run the *c-bench* and at least *8 cores* and *16 GB RAM* is recommended for running. c-bench will also generate lot of docker images during running.
+`Python` and `docker` are required to run the *SWE-bench-c* and at least *8 cores* and *16 GB RAM* is recommended for running.
+SWE-bench-c will also generate lot of docker images during running.
 Even though they are removed once the test finishes you are recommended to have at least 150GB storage in your root partition or wherever the docker stores the images

 > [!NOTE]